roytu/iclicker-writeup/README.md

 where the flags are:
 ```
 -v: verbose output
--P <device>: device handle to the SPI programmer
+-P <device>: device handle to the ISP programmer
 -c avrisp: programmer id (our Arduino)
 -p m8: type of the microcontroller we are programming (m8 for ATMega8U2)
 -b 19200: baud rate (19200 seems to work reliably)